openmrs/openmrs-standalone/readme.txt

 	just choose what you want.

 7- 	For the section: "Do you currently have a database user other than root that has read/write access to the openmrs database?",
-	Choose Yes, and then enter a user name and password for an account which will be created by the embedded database engine.
+	Choose Yes, and then enter a "openmrs" and "test" as the user name and password.
+This account will be created by the embedded database engine.
-	If you choose No, enter a user name and password for an account which will be created by the openmrs setup wizard.
-	In other wards, choosing Yes or No here is almost the same.
-I all the time choose Yes.
-	If you will be distributing the database and do not want every installation have the same password, the password has to be: test
-	The reason is that when the application starts, it checks for the mysql password and if it is test, it is replaced with a randomly generated 12 character password which is written back to the runtime properties file.
+	The reason to use 'test' is that when the application starts, it checks for the mysql password and if it is test, it is replaced with a randomly generated 12 character password which is written back to the runtime properties file.

 8-	Click "Continue" to go to the next wizard screen, and feel free to fill what you want on this screen.